 R+M distance from near end of channel to rear light.

-Recommended Luminous Intensity of Front Light (Night)
+Design Luminous Intensity of Front Light

-T should consider the presence of background lighting.
-G1148 provides background lighting conditions.In any case, the designer of the leading line may choose a totally different intensity, as long as it is between the minimum or maximum value.Recommended Luminous Intensity of Rear Light (Night)
+The designer of the leading line may choose any intensity for the front light (IFL, dsg), as long as it is between the minimum and maximum value.
+The design luminous intensity should consider the presence of background lighting.
+G1148 provides alternative values of E to use in certain background lighting conditions.

+Design Luminous Intensity of Rear Light

-The illuminances at the eye of the navigator within the useful channel segment provided by the two lights should be as nearly equal as possible.
-This requires a suggested intensity ratio between the front and rear lights.
-Allard’s law is used to determine the ideal ratio.
+The illuminances at the eye of the navigator provided by the respective lights within the useful segment should be as equal as possible.
+An intensity ratio is used to determine the design intensity of the rear light based on the design intensity of the front light.
+Allard’s law and the ideal ratio are used to determine the design luminous intensity of the rear light.

-The illuminance values for the lights at the design visibility Vdsg are:
+The illuminance values for the lights at the design visibility Vdsg e